 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the heat.
-Common issues when the humidity is too low are dry air, sore throats, and chapped skin.
-Incorrect humidity can even negatively impact wood floors and furniture.
-Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating system.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the thermostat.
+Common issues when the humidity is too low are dry air, congestion, and chapped skin.
+Incorrect humidity can even negatively impact hardwood floors and furniture.
+Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating unit.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting an experienced heating system contractor can start you on the road to resolving them.
+Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating unit.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting an experienced heating system contractor can start you on the road toward fixing them.